 These groups also have some reputational tarnishes, especially after the 2008 financial crisis.
 Yet while new regulations are undoubtedly improved the ethics surrounding this industry, there are still some dubious practices still deployed.

 Assessing the performance of banking shares can be a little tricky due to the complex nature of these institutions.
 However, in my experience, it’s possible to get a good assessment of what’s going on under the surface by tracking a few key metrics.

 - Interest Income – This is the earnings generated from receiving interest payments from customers that have borrowed capital.
-The capital is typically sourced from other customers’ deposits as well as internal investments.
+Banks often lend out capital to customers at an agreed-upon interest rate using other customers’ deposits as well as internal investments.